-Are you surprised with the number of members who joined it?
+Are you surprised by the number of members who joined it?

 Why do you think the group is so popular?

-The sports "golden period" was in the 1980s and 1990s and many an old booger like myself have never lost the love for the sport.
+The sport's "golden period" was in the 1980s and 1990s, and many old boogers like myself have never lost their love for the sport.

 As the page has grown, many of the professionals from the history of the sport have jumped in and have made themselves accessible to everyone.
 Many of us used to have posters on our walls and school books of Pat Caldwell, Jay Reale, Tom Boyle, Mike Stewart, etc.

 They are actively contributing and chatting directly to us.
 It still blows me away.
-Another reason as to why it is popular really comes down to the people who post.
-It is very rare we have any issues, everyone is super friendly and welcoming.
+Another reason why it is popular really comes down to the people who post.
+It is very rare we have any issues; everyone is super friendly and welcoming.

-As a result, we have run VBC bodyboarding competitions, sponsored events, given away boards and so on.
-We are now doing board reviews, providing direct input into board makers on what we like and having a positive impact on the industry.
+As a result, we have run VBC bodyboarding competitions, sponsored events, given away boards, and so on.
+We are now doing board reviews, providing direct input to board makers on what we like, and having a positive impact on the industry.

 What is your favorite vintage bodyboard?